liminalfun/JS30/readme.md

 For fallbacks, you can use || '' meaning 'or nothing'. || = or, empty quotes = nothing.

 You can scope variables in CSS by defining them below the root.

+### 04  - Array Cardio Day 1

+Really learned a lot in this lesson!
+I've felt uncertain when I've encountered these in past projects, and will need to practice each of these concepts a few more times until I feel like get them enough to use in my own projects.

+Console.table() for showing a table.

+Array.prototype.filter() can bring in a full array (i.e. 10 objects) and return only certain items (i.e. 2 objects).

+Array.prototype.map() always returns the same number of items called, but rearranges them (i.e first and last names).

+Array.prototype.sort() works by repeatedly sorting two items and bubbling them by giving each pair binary values.

+[Ternary operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator) use ? :  as shorthand for conditional logic

+Array.prototype.reduce() adds things up, kinda.
+It starts with a blank object, sees if there is a value for it (sometimes requires to be defined as zero), and increments when looped over.

+ It was used in this exercise to calculate the number of years each inventor lived, and then sort them by age.
+It was also used to calculate the sums of each type of transportation listed in an array.

+querySelectorAll() can be used for any DOM element.
+It doesn't have to be document, it can be used to look inside any existing element.
+It returns a NodeList, not an array.

+++ increment operator increases an integer value by one.

+[] square brackets refer to object properties.

+! means 'no'.
+Like !obj[item] means 'no object item'.